How Obesity Happens

 The problem of obesity has become the main factor in the hospitalization of patients with COVID-19 in New York

 In mid-April 2020, researchers found that obesity, along with age, was the main factor in hospitalization of patients with COVID-19.
-This may indicate the role of excess inflammatory responses that are activated in the body in this disease.
+This may indicate the role of excess inflammatory reactions that are activated in the body in this disease.
 Read more here.

 2019: What proportion of Russians are obese